Skid Steer Loader (A23 / N207)

 Successfully completing your chosen route lets you upgrade to the Blue “Competent Operator” card and demonstrate full occupational competence as a skid-steer-loader operator.

-After the call, the assessor signs off the NVQ and submits it for certification.
-About a week later we’ll email you an electronic copy of your certificate so you can upgrade your CPCS or NPORS card.
+After the discussion, your assessor completes a detailed Observation Report and verifies your evidence before signing off the NVQ for certification.
+Around a week later, you’ll receive your electronic certificate so you can upgrade your CPCS or NPORS card.

-No classroom time, no site visits and no written tests—just clear proof of the work you already do.
+No classrooms, no written exams — just clear, verified proof of the work you already do.

 Below are some examples of the kinds of questions an assessor may ask during the professional-discussion part of this Level 2 NVQ: